Assessment

 Only the first received POST /assessmentorders/{assessmentOrderId}/acknowledge call for each assessment is successful.
 Subsequent calls will return 409 Conflict unless the assessment is reset.

 PageUp waits for ~10secs after a successful webhook response for the assessment to be created (via the POST /assessmentorders/{assessmentOrderId}/acknowledge endpoint).
-If the operation times out and no assessment was created, the candidate is redirected to an error page with advise to retry.
+If the operation times out and no assessment was created, the candidate is redirected to an error page with advice to retry.
 Note that if the POST /assessmentorders/{assessmentOrderId}/acknowledge call comes after the timeout, this can still succeed but will not result in the redirect unless the candidate re-attempts to begin the assessment.
 This timeout may be revisited/negotiated depending on the assessment providers workflows.

 Although it is not part of the normal workflow, there are usage or error scenarios which may result in the webhook getting invoked two or more times for the same assessment order.
 It is expected that in this scenario that the assessment provider invokes the POST /assessmentorders/{assessmentOrderId}/acknowledge endpoint with the same metadata as the already acknowledged order.
 Note that there is no need to invoke GET /assessmentorders/{assessmentOrderId} if the assessment provider already has the metadata they need to invoke POST /assessmentorders/{assessmentOrderId}/acknowledge.